Entrepreneur Personality Know Your Own Preferred Way of Being and Appreciate Others

 On the other hand, many could argue that a successful business builder has to be a sensing or thinking type who can get to the facts and not make rash judgements.
 In reality intuitive or feeling types (the pairs to sensing/thinking) often are natural entrepreneurs because they creativity, imagination and right brain skills take them to answers, without passing ‘go’.

-You might also want to look at my post on Entrepreneurial Challenges and How to Confront Them and another on Entrepreneurial Empathy.
+You might also want to look at my post on Entrepreneurial Challenges and another on Entrepreneurial Empathy.